rushikeshsp25/HPDF_Task1/README.md

 # HPDF_Task1
 This repository contains Hasura Product Developement Felloship Week 1 Task

-This is implemented using Python based web framework -> Flask
+This is implemented using Python(2.x version) based web framework -> Flask

 To run this project on your local machine follow below given steps: